revgrid/revgrid/etc/revgrid.api.md

 export interface RevDataServer<
 /** Type used to specify a field the rows of data */ SF extends RevSchemaField> {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@hidden" is not defined in this configuration fetchViewData?(rectangles: readonly RevRectangle[], callback?: (failure: boolean) => void): void;
+    fetchViewData?(rectangles: readonly RevRectangle[], callback?: (failure: boolean) => void): void;
     getCursorName?(field: SF, rowIndex: number): string;
     getEditValue?(